Logo of the The Poor Swiss

 • Expensive for large operations

 Both accounts are free by default.
 You will pay no monthly fee, and all basic operations are free with these two accounts.
+You can also get joint accounts with both.
+But Yuh’s joint account is free while Neon is not.

 Interestingly, both digital banks offer investing features.
 You can invest in stocks and ETFs with both.
 They both have similar features for most investors.
-But Yuh packs a few extra features like fractional trading, savings plans, and themes investing.
+But Yuh packs a few extra features like fractional trading, savings plans, and theme investing.

 However, there are a few places where they differ:

-• Neon is significantly cheaper than Yuh when it comes to foreign currency exchange.
+• Neon is cheaper than Yuh when it comes to foreign currency exchange (0.75% against 0.95%).

 • Neon is also cheaper when investing in foreign stocks and ETFs.